murathankarasu/Trinksheet/README.md

-# Text2Sheets – AI-Powered Data Organizer
+# Trinksheet – AI-Powered Data Organizer

 Automatically organizes text input into structured data and stores it in **Google Sheets** format.